blueimp/Gallery/README.md

 ```

 The Gallery uses the **type** property to determine the content type of the object to display.
 If the type property is empty or doesn't exist, the default type **image** is assumed.

-For images, the **thumbnail** property defines the URL of the image thumbnail, which is used for the indicator navigation displayed at the bottom of the Gallery, if the controls are visible.
+Objects with a video type will be displayed in a [HTML5 video element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/video) if the browser supports the video content type.

 For videos, the **poster** property defines the URL of the poster image to display, before the video is started.